roderickmackenzie/matlab_robot_buggy/WS1/worksheet.md

 <p align="center">
 <img src="./images_small/all.png"  width=50% >

-Figure 2: The robot buggy kit spread out on a table, including larger components which will not fit in the box.
+Figure 2: The robot buggy kit spread out on a table, including larger components which will not fit in the box (Mr. Penguin not included).
 </p>

 Your box should contain: